 Industry Standard Procedure for Suspected Faulty Tyre

-Source: BTMA issued 07/06/2010 Reviewed 10/03/2015
+Source: BTMA issued 07/06/2010 Reviewed 10/03/2015 Edited 23/11/21

-If a consumer has a complaint the tyre(s) should be returned to the retailer from whom it was originally purchased.
-The dealer has a legal responsibility to handle any complaint the consumer may have relating to the purchase.
-If at the time of returning the tyre to the retailer, the cause of a fault or deficiency is unclear, the retailer may advise the product is returned to the respective manufacturer (or sole agent) for detailed examination.
+If a consumer has a suspected manufacturing defect complaint, the tyre(s) should ideally be returned to the retailer from whom it was originally purchased.
+The dealer has a responsibility to handle any complaint the consumer may have relating to the purchase.
+If at the time of returning the tyre to the retailer, the cause of a fault or deficiency is unclear, the retailer may advise the product is returned to the respective manufacturer (or sole appointed agent) for detailed examination.

 Where the consumer has a replacement tyre supplied by a dealer other than by the dealer that supplied the tyre considered to be at fault, the former may be willing to take up the consumer's concerns with the manufacturer.
 However, he has no obligation to do so since he has no contractual relationship with the consumer as far as the alleged faulty tyre is concerned.
 If he does so the dealer accepts responsibility to pass on any allowance granted.

 A consumer's rights when buying over the internet are the same as when buying from a high street dealer.
-There are some additional rights under the Distance Selling Regulations if the tyre is ordered from within the UK and elsewhere in the European Union.
+There are some additional rights under the Distance Selling Regulations if the tyre is ordered from within the UK.
+The consumer is directed to review current legislation for products purchased within the EU or other countries.
 Remember that if the tyre is bought from abroad and problems occur with it there may be difficulties in getting the complaint properly dealt with.
 Moreover, if the consumer's tyre is fitted by an agent different from the seller it may be more difficult to establish responsibility for any defect identified in the tyre.

-If a consumer has a problem with a tyre that was fitted as original equipment on a new vehicle in the first instance, return the tyre to the vehicle dealer from whom the vehicle was purchased.
+If a consumer has a problem with a tyre that was fitted as original equipment on a new vehicle, it may, in the first instance, be returned to the vehicle dealer from whom the vehicle was purchased.
 The vehicle dealer will advise on the appropriate complaint procedure to follow.